wachin/wps-office-all-mui-win-language/README.md

 **WPS Office 2019 versión 11.1.0.11711 actualización 2023 para Linux**
 [https://facilitarelsoftwarelibre.blogspot.com/2023/11/wps-office-2019-version-11.1.0.11704-actualizacion-2023.html.html](https://facilitarelsoftwarelibre.blogspot.com/2023/11/wps-office-2019-version-11.1.0.11704-actualizacion-2023.html.html)

+# How to Install WPS Office version 11.1.0.xxxxx on Linux Linux (64 bit)
+This is an tutorial to install the 11.1.0.xxxxx on Linux only 64 bit

-# I tested WPS Office version 11.1.0.xxxxx in the following Linux
+## Tested WPS Office 11.1.0.xxxxx in the following Linux
 Tested in:

 **Abbreviations:**